Driving in Iceland: The ONLY guide you will ever need! (Mistakes, tips and secrets)

 Gasoline or diesel – credit card

-Well, how can we forget the fuel information while discussing about cars and driving.
+Well, how can we forget the fuel information while discussing about road trip, cars and driving.
 While there are many gas stations in and around South Iceland, as we go up towards North and remote Westfjords, the number of gas stations are limited and are present in a few towns only.
 So, it is always wiser to plan your route and fill up the gasoline/petrol or diesel way before reaching the low fuel alarm.

 N1, Olís, and Orkan are some of the known service providers who have fuel stations set up all around Iceland.
 Some car rentals may provide you with a discount card which entitles you a certain percentage of discount on the fuel with a discount card, and sometimes free cup of coffee too!

 Price of gasoline or petrol is slightly higher than that of diesel, so you might want to think about the fuel efficiency of the car you are renting and the type of car you are renting, so that you can budget the expenditure on fuel in Iceland.
 Here is the website that gives you a real time report of the prices of fuel in Iceland.